Cantera/cantera/doc/sphinx/install.rst

 1. **Choose your Python version and architecture**

-   - On Windows, Cantera supports Python 2.7, Python 3.3, Python 3.4, and Python
+   - On Windows, Installers are provided for Python 2.7, Python 3.4, and Python 3.5.
-     3.5.
 Python 3.5 is recommended unless you need to use legacy code that does not work with Python 3.
 You can install multiple Cantera Python modules simultaneously.